 - Approx. one month after we have received your application your application will be confirmed by e-mail.

 There are the following options for prospective students from abroad:

 - You may register for a four-week Intensive German Language Course (in March or in September) for which a tuition fee is charged.
 Registration through the .

 - You may apply for the preferential allocation of a place in a hall of residence through the

 - You may register with the "Studis4Studis" tutoring programme and with the "Orbis Humboldtianus" International Club.

-- Visa: Please, note that with a tourist visa you will not be permitted to embark on a course at university.
+- Visas: Please, note that with a tourist visa you will not be permitted to undertake a course at the university.

-Since German diplomatic representations often ask for evidence of health care insurance coverage when prospective students apply for a visa, it would be a good opportunity to approach a German health care insurance company before.
+Since German diplomatic representations often ask for evidence of health care insurance coverage when prospective students apply for a visa, it would be wise to approach a German health care insurance company before.

-You should be aware that for your journey to Germany you should have adequate insurance coverage because TK and AOK (or other German insurance companies) can insure you only from the point of time you enrol in Germany.
-Therefore, attending an intensive language course in March or September could be covered by a travel insurance.
+You should be aware that for your journey to Germany you should have adequate insurance coverage, as TK and AOK (or other German insurance companies) can insure you only from the point at which you enrol in Germany.
+Therefore, whilst attending an intensive language course in March or September could be covered by a travel insurance policy.